LiuYunlong99/RQ-LLIE/README.md

 Note you need to change the **dataroot_GT** and **dataroot_LQ** to your path in the option file.

 ### Training
 Train the model on the corresponding dataset using the train config.
-For example, the training on indoor subset of LOLv1:
+For example, the training on LOLv1:
 ```
 python -m torch.distributed.launch --nproc_per_node 1 --master_port 4320 train.py -opt options/train/LOLv1.yml --launcher pytorch
 ```